felipewom/vite-react-ts-shadcnui/README.md

 >
 > Begin building your web application by creating React components, defining routes, and utilizing ShadcnUI elements.

+## Goals:

+The primary goals of this project are to:
+- Provide a solid foundation for building modern web applications.
+- Showcase the power of Vite, React, TypeScript, and ShadcnUI.
+- Demonstrate how to integrate these technologies to create a robust development environment.
+- Serve as a starting point for developers to build their own web applications.
+- Encourage the use of best practices and modern web development techniques.
+- Promote the use of open-source software and community-driven projects.

 ## Contributing:

 We welcome contributions from the community to make this project even better.
 If you'd like to contribute, please: